Posted 11th December 2020

 Generalised System of Preference certificates:

 Where goods have been imported into the UK using a GSP certificate, it is worth noting that (from 1 January 2021) since those goods will not be in free circulation in the European Union, the related GSP cannot be used for a second time if the goods are exported onto the EU.
 This means the Common Customs Tariff will apply to those goods notwithstanding a GSP could have been used had the goods been exported directly to the EU.
+The problem can be negated by holding the goods in a facilitation before exporting onto the EU, so those goods never enter free circulation in the UK.

 ATRs: goods of Turkish origin: